 With no time to spare and a climb to do I strode northwards along the road towards nearby Aisgill Farm.
 On passing the farm I left the road and followed the dry stone wall which contours the fell crossing Mallerstang Common.

 The path across Mallerstang Common

-Some handy sinkholes on the left ensured that I didn’t stray too far from the wall and path.
+Angerholme Pots, a line of sinkholes on my left, ensured that I didn’t stray too far from the wall and path.

 When the dry stone wall turned right I kept the same line across the open moorland, through a small area of limestone pavement.
 Ahead of me I spotted a grassy track cutting up onto the summit ridge of Wild Boar Fell.
 This short climb lead me to High Dolpinsty (not a clue why its called that – no dolphins to be seen here!).
 From this point on route-finding is a doddle: turn left and follow the ridge to the top.

 As soon as I reached the ridge where it was more exposed, the wind picked up.
 A lot.
 I made a mental note to reassess my cunning plan of pitching a tent on the plateau when I got there.
 In the meantime I just did my best to stay on my feet!

 Following the track parallel to the escarpment the top is soon reached and the Stone Men can be seen.
 I say ‘the top’ but in fact the real top is off to the west (or right) and is marked by a trig point.
 For now I headed for the distinctive cairns for which Wild Boar Fell is famous.

 Sunset from the summit plateau of Wild Boar Fell